Are You Allergic To The Holidays?

 Most of us can’t resist getting into the holiday spirit as fast as we can.
 Who can blame us?
 By the time we’ve wolfed down our second helping of Thanksgiving turkey, our local retailers have their holiday lights blazing and jingly-jingles blasting.
+The hubbub of the season masks the signs that we may be allergic to the holidays.
 I must admit that this year, the second I heard the first few bars of Charlie Brown’s Christmas (Nov.
 30th, 10:49 am), I was hauling an organic tree through our front door.
 Couple that with a serious case of matzah-ball mayhem in my kitchen (a personal fave soup), and my ranch has now become High Holiday House.

 The holiday season is packed with honest-to-goodness goodness.
 And do you know what ingredients go into making honest-to-goodness goodness?
 Many good things, and a whole lotta allergens.
 After seasons and seasons of fighting a cold, feeling bloated and uncomfortable, and just downright irritated, I learned that I had been having a reaction to sugar and spice and everything nice.
 After consulting my naturopath, I learned how to avoid feeling crappy for Christmas.
 And now, all is merry and bright!